sebastiantoh/tp/docs/DeveloperGuide.md

 **MSS**

-1. User requests to list contacts
+1. User requests to list contacts.
-2. StonksBook shows a list of contacts
+2. StonksBook shows a list of contacts.
-3. User requests to view all sales belonging to a specific contact in the list
+3. User requests to view all sales belonging to a specific contact in the list.
-4. StonksBook shows all sales belonging to the specific contact
+4. StonksBook shows all sales belonging to the specific contact.

     Use case ends.